A-Yehia19/The-Eye/README.md

 # The Eye

-A parental control application with dual interface for parents to control the content of the children based on multiple categories to select from to avoid any sensitive or bad content for kids.
+A parental control application with a dual interface for parents to control the content of the children is based on multiple categories to select from to avoid any sensitive or bad content for kids.

 ## Change Log